Measurement-induced phase transition in a classical, chaotic many-body system: KCA System and Measures of Information Spreading

+At any particular time $t$ the same local set of rules is applied to each site across the system --- the same rules always lead to the same output and the evolution is therefore deterministic.
+In the annealed KCA system studied here, a new set of rules are randomly chosen at each time step; in numerical simulations observables must be computed by Monte Carlo-sampling many different simulation runs with randomly selected rules for the same $p$.

 The probability of any site being $+1$ is constant and equal to $p$ at all time steps, but the transition present in the system is regarding the spreading of information.
-At low $p$, if a perturbation is introduced at some single site, it is likely that almost all rules do not distinguish between the inputs, and most states are likely to be mapped to $-1$ --- this is the frozen phase of the Kauffman CA. At higher $p$ (and sufficient spatial range $K$) the transition to a chaotic phase, where a perturbation leads to a ballistic propagation of `damage' through the system, is expected.
+At low $p$, if a perturbation is introduced at some single site, it is likely that almost all rules do not distinguish between the inputs, and most states are likely to be mapped to $-1$ --- this is the frozen phase of the Kauffman CA. At higher $p$, a single-site perturbation may be expected to lead to an increasing number of perturbed sites after each application of the annealed rules.
+When $K$ is sufficiently large, there exists a critical $p_c$ where under repeated time evolution, the perturbation grows over time and a ballistic propagation of `damage' through the system can occur --- this is the chaotic phase of the KCA.

 The tendency of local perturbations to either decay or spread is typically diagnosed with the \emph{global Hamming distance} \cite{Derrida_1986},